-behaviour of Mr Justice Vasta and Judge Pratt, which were presided over by Sir Harry in 1988 and 1989.
-93
+The views expressed in the Commission of Inquiry were adopted by the Parliamentary Judges' Commission of Inquiry which was conducted in Queensland into the behaviour of Mr Justice Vasta and Judge Pratt, which were presided over by Sir Harry in 1988 and 1989.

-In King v The Queen94 special leave to appeal was refused.
+In King v The Queen special leave to appeal was refused.
 The majority judgment was given by Justice Dawson with whom Gibbs CJ, Wilson and Brennan JJ agreed.
 Mason, Deane and Murphy JJ would have granted special leave to appeal and allowed the appeal.
 The two leading judgments were given by Dawson and Deane JJ; but Murphy J, whilst agreeing with Deane J, gave brief reasons of his own.
-The three principles referred to by Mr Justice Murphy were that it is the right of every accused person to know, with particularity, the case which the prosecution wishes to prove at trial;95 the duty of a prosecutor is to present the case against the accused fairly and honestly and not to use any tactical manoeuvre legally available in order to secure a conviction;96 and that a new trial is not the inevitable result of a successful appeal against conviction: it may be appropriate to enter a judgment of acquittal.97
+The three principles referred to by Mr Justice Murphy were that it is the right of every accused person to know, with particularity, the case which the prosecution wishes to prove at trial; the duty of a prosecutor is to present the case against the accused fairly and honestly and not to use any tactical manoeuvre legally available in order to secure a conviction; and that a new trial is not the inevitable result of a successful appeal against conviction: it may be appropriate to enter a judgment of acquittal.

-Miller v TCN98 was a case on s 92 of the Constitution.
-As it transpired, it was the last case decided by the High Court before it completely refashioned its view of s 92 in a case heard the following year in Cole v Whitfield (1988) 165 CLR 360.
+Miller v TCN was a case on s 92 of the Constitution.
+As it transpired, it was the last case decided by the High Court before it completely refashioned its view of s 92 in a case heard the following year in Cole v Whitfield.
 Miller v TCN served only to demonstrate the uncertainty of the tests of whether or not s 92 of the Constitution was breached.
 On the four propositions in which findings were made, Gibbs CJ, Mason, Murphy, Brennan, Deane and Dawson JJ agreed on one, with Wilson J dissenting; Mason, Murphy, Brennan and Deane JJ agreed on the second, with Gibbs CJ, Wilson and Dawson JJ dissenting; on the third Gibbs CJ, Mason, Wilson and Dawson JJ agreed, with Murphy and Brennan JJ dissenting; and on the fourth Gibbs CJ, Mason, Wilson, Brennan, Deane and Dawson JJ agreed, with Murphy J dissenting.
 Murphy J's famous dissent in Buck v Bavone (1976) 135 CLR 110 at 132 was not taken up by the rest of the court.

 The judgments in both cases were handed down on 21 October 1986.
 In neither were the judgments of Justice Murphy decisive in terms of the result reached; but in them he made important statements of principle with regard to both criminal and constitutional law.

-The judgements were handed down in circumstances of extreme urgency.
+The judgments were handed down in circumstances of extreme urgency.
 The court received word that Mr Justice Murphy was near death.
-If he died before the judgments were handed down, the reasons written by Mr Justice Murphy would have had to have been destroyed.
-Knowing that his judgments could not be published after his death, the Chief Justice immediately listed the matters for the judgments to be delivered without the publication of pamphlet copies which were normally produced but which would have held up the publication of the judgments for forty-eight hours.
-Justice Murphy died within an hour of the publication of the judgments of Mr Justice Murphy being published.99 Without his actions, the judgments would have to have been destroyed.
+If he died before the

+&lt;sup>94 Parliamentary Commission of Inquiry (Repeal) Act 1986 (Cth) s 6.

-93 See in particular Queensland, First Report of the Parliamentary Judges Commission of Inquiry, before Rt Honourable Sir Harry Talbot Gibbs(Presiding Member), Hon Sir George Hermann Lush and Hon Michael Manifold Helsham, 1989, 9-10.
+&lt;sup>95 See in particular Queensland: First Report of the Parliamentary Judges Commission of Inquiry, before Rt Honourable Sir Harry Talbot Gibbs (Presiding Member), Hon Sir George Hermann Lush and Hon Michael Manifold Helsham, 1989, 9-10.